-- 1 In addition to the route adjustments, the system evaluation of the DC Circulator system in the TDP - 2 identified several opportunities to improve the existing DC Circulator routes (DDOT 2014h). - Improvements were identified based on performance data and/or input from stakeholders and the 3 - 4 community.
+- 1 In addition to the route adjustments, the system evaluation of the DC Circulator system in the TDP - 2 identified several opportunities to improve the existing DC Circulator routes (DDOT 2014h). - 3 Improvements were identified based on performance data and/or input from stakeholders and the - 4 community.
 These improvements include deploying additional vehicles to meet service commitment, - 5 priority treatments along routes to improve reliability (transit signal priority, bus only lanes, queue - 6 jumping, re-timing of intersections, etc.), evaluating modifications to routes and stop consolidation, - 7 evaluating changes to schedule and span, and considering options to adapt to underutilization.
 It is likely - 8 DDOT would work to implement these improvements as needed along the current routes.
-For example, an - 9 analysis of boardings and alightings shows that service on the Georgetown-Union Station route would - 10 benefit from beginning earlier based on demand and ending at midnight. - 11 It is also assumed that there would be continual local bus changes through WMATA's Better Bus - 12 Program, a program that covers service and route changes to improve the bus operations for all - passengers (WMATA 2016).
-An example of this type of improvement that could be expected is the recent 13 - 14 30-line changes that became effective in August 2014.
+For example, an - 9 analysis of boardings and alightings shows that service on the Georgetown-Union Station route would - 10 benefit from beginning earlier based on demand and ending at midnight. - 11 It is also assumed that there would be continual local bus changes through WMATA's Better Bus - 12 Program, a program that covers service and route changes to improve the bus operations for all - 13 passengers (WMATA 2016).
+An example of this type of improvement that could be expected is the recent - 14 30-line changes that became effective in August 2014.
 Under these changes, improvements included - 15 major changes to Route 32 and 36, and the introduction of three new routes (30N, 30S, and 33) (WMATA - 16 2014b).
 These changes directly impacted routes that served the transit study area. - 17 The no-action alternative does not include additional development (only redevelopment) within the - 18 project area; therefore, no or very minimal increase in transit trips from the project area are anticipated in - 19 addition to normal annual growth.
-By 2020, there would be local bus route improvements and background - 20 increases in local bus ridership in the transit study area as a result of increased development within the - Georgetown area.
-If the K Street Transit line is implemented, additional transit options in the form of an 21 - 22 east-west streetcar line across most of the city will be available.
-Some riders of this new transit service - 23 would be new and other riders would switch from other modes of transportation such as local bus routes. - 24 Any increase in future transit riders from the no-action alternative would be spread across multiple bus - 25 lines and the K Street Transit line if implemented; therefore, any increase in ridership, although expected - 26 to be minimal, would cause marginal impacts.
-Any impacts that do materialize for buses are likely to be 27 - addressed as service providers make regular service and route adjustments to lines to accommodate both - 28 changing ridership patterns, traffic conditions, and funding availability (e.g., the DC Circulator TDP 29 adjustments and WMATA's Better Bus Program).
-Because the K Street Transit line, if implemented, - 30 would be new, it would operate to serve current and near future ridership.
-As a result, capacity issues - would not be expected.
-31
+By 2020, there would be local bus route improvements and background - 20 increases in local bus ridership in the transit study area as a result of increased development within the - 21 Georgetown area.
+If the K Street Transit line is implemented, additional transit options in the form of an - 22 east-west streetcar line across most of the city will be available.
+Some riders of this new transit service - 23 would be new and other riders would switch from other modes of transportation such as local bus routes. - Any increase in future transit riders from the no-action alternative would be spread across multiple bus - 25 lines and the K Street Transit line if implemented; therefore, any increase in ridership, although expected - to be minimal, would cause marginal impacts.
+Any impacts that do materialize for buses are likely to be - addressed as service providers make regular service and route adjustments to lines to accommodate both - changing ridership patterns, traffic conditions, and funding availability (e.g., the DC Circulator TDP adjustments and WMATA's Better Bus Program).
+Because the K Street Transit line, if implemented, - adjustments and WMATA's Better Bus Program).
+Because the K Street Transit line, if implemented, would be new, it would operate to serve current and near future ridership.
+As a result, capacity issues - 30 would be new, it would operate to serve current and near future ridership.
+As a result, capacity issues - 31 would not be expected.